 I was skeptical of Desygner when I first saw it.
 I’m a longtime Canva fan and have never found anything that could beat it for my needs.
 Not to mention that Desygner looks and functions a lot like Canva, which made me think it wouldn’t be able to measure up.

 Well, I was wrong!
 Yes, Desgyner is very similar to Canva, but it has a different assortment of templates, images, and fonts.
-It also has different features like the vectors and PDF editor that Canva doesn’t have.
+It also has different features like the vectors that Canva doesn’t have.

 Given the price point for the Pro+ plan, Desygner is a real contender in the online design space.